-Why Do You Need To Wax Your Board?
+Why Wax Your Board?

 By waxing your board regularly (once per week), you will ensure your board rides fast!
-In doing so, waxing your board reduces your chances of having to one foot along flat spots...No snowboarder enjoys getting caught on the flats with no speed!
+In doing so, waxing your board reduces your chances of having to one foot along flat spots...
+Because let's face it, no snowboarder enjoys getting caught on the flats and having to one foot.

 Waxing your board will increase the longevity of your snowboard.
 Waxing hydrates the base and stops the pores of the P-tex base drying up.
 If you wax your board regularly, your board will stay as fast and fresh as a daisy.

-How To Wax Your Board In 3 Easy Steps!
+Wax Your Board In 3 Easy Steps!